sabeelafatima/Supplier-Risk-Dashboard/README.md

 # AI-Enhanced Supplier Risk Dashboard

-> A Power BI dashboard with AI-augmented narrative summaries that scores 100 suppliers across quality, delivery, and external risk signals to enable proactive escalation in hardware NPI programs.
+> An interactive dashboard that scores 100 simulated suppliers across quality, delivery, and external risk signals to enable proactive escalation in hardware NPI programs.

 **Status**: v1 prototype, active build
-**Author**: Sabeela \[Last Name]
+**Author**: Sabeela Fatima
-**Stack**: Power BI Desktop, Power BI Copilot (or Q\&A visual), Python (data generation), Anthropic Claude API (narrative layer, optional)
+**Stack**: HTML, JavaScript, React 18, Claude AI (narrative layer)

-\---
+---

 ## The Problem This Solves

 Supplier risk in hardware NPI is reactive by default.
-Procurement flags a delay, then PM scrambles for a recovery plan, by then the schedule has already slipped.
+Procurement flags a delay, then PM scrambles for a recovery plan — by then the schedule has already slipped.
 The data needed to predict the slip usually exists, scattered across:

-* Quality systems (incoming inspection, escapes, audit findings)
+- Quality systems (incoming inspection, DPPM, audit findings)
-* ERP / procurement (PO aging, on-time delivery, fill rate)
+- ERP / procurement (PO aging, on-time delivery)
-* Supplier scorecards (PPAP status, capacity confirmation)
+- Supplier scorecards (capacity confirmation, lead time)
-* External signals (financial health, geopolitical, news)
+- External signals (financial health, geopolitical, regional exposure)

 This dashboard combines those signals into a single forward-looking risk score per supplier, with AI-generated narrative summaries that explain the score and recommend an action.